First-time candidates challenge Hoyer

 “In a way, we’ve been handicapped in having the [House] majority leader as our congressman, because he has chosen not to lead on anything that does not have the unanimous consent of the party,” Urbina added.

-Urbina, born and raised by Puerto Rican parents in the Bronx, N.Y., moved to Maryland with her wife in 2014, and is the caretaker for her brother, who has intellectual disabilities, and the legal guardian of a former student whom she taught as a special educator in a public charter school.
+Urbina, born and raised by Puerto Rican parents, moved to Maryland with her wife in 2014, and is the caretaker for her brother, who has intellectual disabilities, and the legal guardian of a former student whom she taught as a special educator in a public charter school.
 The attorney said her “history of service” sets her apart in the 2020 race.

 “This is an expansion of the work I’ve only ever done,” Urbina said.
 After working as a housing attorney representing evicted families in the Washington area, the 34-year-old taught elementary special education through Teach for America from 2015 to 2017.